 In order to detect if there is an active corneal ulcer, your vet will conduct a fluorescein staining of your bully’s cornea and then examine the stained area under a UV light source in a dark room.

-BULLDOG KCS CORNEAL ULCER TREATMENT WARNING
+Bulldog Dry Eye KCS CORNEAL ULCER TREATMENT WARNING

 While ophthalmic steroids help to reduce inflammation, they can also exasperate an active corneal ulcer.

 Dry eye topical ophthalmic medication containing steroids should only be used after staining the cornea.